Sakelig/ToTravelList-with-autocomplete/README.md

 ### note:
-  - Made backend server serve the frontend because i planned on implementing cookies, but decided not to in the end.
+  - Made backend server serve the frontend because i planned on implementing cookies, but decided not to solve a frontend task with backend